 Fury said on his social media site twitter “Just watched Wilder fight!
 Not impressed at all.
 He couldn’t beat Kevin Johnson!
 Very raw and open to big shots.
 Long way to go; big punch.
 Wilder and [David] Price are the same, untested hype!
 To be a top fighter you need more than a punch!
 They have a long way to go.
 Why not fight each other.”

 Fury isn’t giving Wilder much credit for his knockout win over Price for some reason.
 To be sure, Wilder did look really raw in that fight, and he definitely needs a lot of improvement.
+However, to say that he couldn’t beat a fighter like Johnson is way off on Fury’s part.
+Wilder has huge power and Johnson wouldn’t do well to try and mix it up with him because he’s get planted just like Wilder’s opponents.

 It’s interesting that Fury is saying that Wilder and Price are both untested because Fury hasn’t exactly faced anyone all that good either.
 He did beat Dereck Chisora, but that was an out of shape Chisora, and Fury ended up getting rocked at point in that fight.
 The rest of Fury’s opponents have all been weaker opposition, and frankly no better than the guys that Wilder and Price have been facing.